 We're quick to throw around advice like, "You should totally sell those!" or "Why not mix up the colors and rake in more cash?"
 We mean well, for sure.
 But what we often miss is how much our well-intended remarks are molded by the whole "buy, buy, buy" mindset.
 Consumer culture's sneaky like that – making you feel like you're nailing it only if you've got your own biz or you're juggling a million things, even if you're burning out in the process.
 Don't get us wrong – we're all for those "treat yo' self" moments, but none of us should feel pressured to turn every source of joy into a money-making venture.

-In a consumerist-driven world, we might be better off finding joy in things that are simple and won’t bring on a chain of events like a business plan or legal filings.
-Perhaps the joy and validation that we might be looking for in starting a business can be found when we decide to keep our hobbies to ourselves.
+In a consumerist-driven world, we might be better off finding joy in things that are simple, without spiraling down a rabbit hole of business plans or dealing with all that legal mumbo-jumbo.
+Maybe that buzz we're chasing when we think about starting a business can actually be found in just vibing with our hobbies, no strings attached.

 During the COVID-19 pandemic, a lot of us stumbled upon some cool new hobbies.
 It was a welcome change of pace, just what we needed to stay sane during those seemingly endless lockdowns.
 But in case you missed the memo, your hobbies don't have to be turned into a side gig.